RSS

 Secure

 • Removed the Legacy Benchmarks button from the Secure UI.
-The feature soon to be deprecated in on-premise deployments.

 • Added the Shared with Team permission in Group Mappings to the ServiceManager role.